Justin Turner Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.58 team ERA ranks third among all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.57).

-- The Yankees rank 19th in baseball in home runs allowed (75 total, 1.1 per game).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (77 total, 1.1 per game).

+- German gets the start for the Yankees, his 13th of the season.
+He is 4-3 with a 3.49 ERA and 64 strikeouts in 67 2/3 innings pitched.

+- In his most recent appearance on Saturday, the righty went six innings against the Boston Red Sox, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.